 After the eighth week in a semester, the notation "W" is entered on your record if your petition to withdraw from a course (for reasons of health, accident, or documentable factors beyond your control) is approved by the Faculty Committee on Academic Standards and Scholarships.

 Courses are listed by instructors and departments as A+-F, or S/U, or A+-F - S/U. If they are listed only as letter-graded or only S/U, you will be registered only for the option stated.
 If they are listed as optional, you must choose and receive one or the other of the grading options before the end of the Add-Drop period.
 ILR Faculty Legislation prohibits changing from one to the other (A+-F to S/U or S/U to A=-F) after that time, and no petitions are to be received or reviewed asking for such a change in option after the Add-Drop period is over.

 ILR Students are not permitted to repeat the same course for which they have already received a passing grade.

 S/U grading policy

 An undergraduate may elect to receive a grade of S (Satisfactory) or U (Unsatisfactory) in courses offering this option, either in the School or in other divisions of the University, subject to the following conditions:

-- Option may be elected, if available, in ILR electives, or in out-of-college electives, but not including directed studies.
+- Option may be elected, if available, in ILR electives and in out-of-college electives only.